More on discrete convexity: Graphs and digraphs

 \subsubsection{On kernel-solvable graphs}

 A graph is called {\em kernel-solvable} if every its clique-acyclic orientation has a kernel; see \cite{BG96,BG98,BG06} for the precise definitions and more details.
 In 1983 Claude Berge and Pierre Duchet conjectured that a graph is kernel-solvable if and only if it is perfect.
 The ``only if part" follows easily from the SPGT (which remained a conjecture till 2002).
 The "if part" was proven in \cite{BG96}; see also \cite{BG98,BG06}.
-This proof does not depend of SPGT.
+This proof is independent of SPGT.
+The family of perfect graphs is hereditary, by definition.

 As we know, the family of kernel-less digraphs is not convex wrt order $\succ_E$, in contrast with the family of not kernel-solvable graphs, which is convex \cite[Theorem 1]{BG98}.